Ashkan-Yaldaie/thesis/documents/Thesis.md

 #### WIFI sockets

 Slange (2015) offers a description about the device used for this project.
 As stated earlier it is possible for the RasPi to use UDP as a mean of communication with a WIFI socket.
 The difficult part is to find out about the content of these packages.
 That can be done by monitoring the LAN while turning the device on/off using its related application.
 Wireshark is a free and open source application that can be used to monitor the home network's activity.
 Figure 7 shows the UDP packages that are captured specifically for this paper by using the Wireshark packet analyzer.
-The blurred area contains the MAC address of the WIFI socket.
+The blurred area contains some confidential information like the MAC address of the WIFI socket and should not be shared.

 <a name="figure-7" />